Tag: gene johnson

 1980 Eastern Connecticut State College Baseball Team

-Ray Gliha was passionate about baseball and he excelled on the diamond for many teams.
-He played for Manchester High School and Manchester American Legion Post 102 before going on to Eastern Connecticut State College.
-He had a batting average of .375 as a walk-on Freshman in 1979 under the guidance of Head Coach Bill Holowaty.
+Gliha played for Manchester High School and Manchester American Legion Post 102 before going on to Eastern Connecticut State College.
+In 1979, he batted .375 as a walk-on Freshman under the guidance of Head Coach Bill Holowaty.
 Throughout his college career, Gliha batted .345 with 212 hits, 20 home runs and 161 RBI in 175 games.
-He tied a national record with six hits in one game.
+He tied a national record with six hits in a single game.
 He started at all three outfield positions on four straight NCAA Division III postseason teams.

 Ray Gliha (left) dives back to second base, Eastern Connecticut, 1982.